gabmoreira/maks/README.md

 Run the shell script install.sh
 Edit the paths for Eigen and Intel MKL if needed

-MATLAB code is independent from C++
+MATLAB code is independent from C++ and is ready-to-go.

 ### References
 * Gabriel Moreira, Manuel Marques and João Paulo Costeira.
 Rotation Averaging in a Split Second: A Primal-Dual Method and a Closed-Form for Cycle Graphs.
 (To appear in) Internacional Conference on Computer Vision (ICCV), 2021.
 [PDF](https://arxiv.org/pdf/2109.08046.pdf)